 Color Theory in Marketing: How Color Theory Works In the Healthcare Industry

 Have you ever noticed that healthcare logos tend to be blue?
 If you simply type in “healthcare logos” into Google Images you’ll see a handful of images that may be red (like the iconic heart symbol), but for the most part, blue will be the predominant color you see.
-And just to drive the point home, here are more search results from Bing!
-And Yahoo Search for your consideration.

-Clearly, the most dominant color is blue.
 Why?
 Before we answer, we must begin by answering the bigger question: “what is color theory?”
 At the highest level, color theory is simply understanding the relationship that different colors have with one another — which ultimately helps designers and others develop a logical method for utilizing specific colors in design.
 The exact color theory definition shown below is from Wikipedia.

 “In the visual arts, color theory or colour theory is a body of practical guidance to color mixing and the visual effects of a specific color combination.”